netwho/PacketReporter/README.md

 ## Limitations

-Due to Wireshark Lua API constraints, some Tranalyzer features are not available:
+Due to Wireshark Lua API constraints, some planed features are not (yet) available:

 - **Country geolocation** - Requires external GeoIP database
 - **TLD/SLD extraction** - Complex string parsing not efficient in Lua